ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A test workstep that takes external non-authoritative, non-deterministic input data.
 * There are at least two BPI workstep participants.
 * Each participant is a valid BPI Subject and is authorized to participate in the test workstep.
-* One or more validation methods for the external non-authoritative, non-deterministic input data to the test workstep.
+* One or more validation methods for the external non-authoritative, non-deterministic input data to the test workstep are availabe to apply to the external data source to the workstep.

 Test Steps:

-1. One BPI workstep participants proposes a validation method for the external non-authoritative, non-deterministic input data to be used in the test workstep.
+1. One BPI workstep participants proposes one of the available validation method for the external non-authoritative, non-deterministic input data to be used in the test workstep.
-2. Each BPI workstep participant verifies that the proposed validation method on sample input data produces reliable results.
-3. Each BPI workstep participant either accepts or rejetcs the proposal.
+2. Each BPI workstep participant either accepts or rejetcs the proposal.
-4. Once the validation method is agreed upon, it is recorded in the BPI.
+3. Once the validation method is agreed upon, it is recorded in the BPI.

 Test Passing Criteria: